 But as the week progresses, they really do transform more into coaches, where they’re helping students through the different issues they’re encountering with their projects, tech subject matter, and more.

 Not to mention that because students are given the freedom to work on a project of their choice, the target or goal for each of them will be constantly shifting as they encounter new challenges.
 Camp staff are well-versed enough to roll with such challenges, or, to “coach” students to their next milestones.

-And because we guarantee our student to staff ratios - never more than 10 kids in a class - the personalized experience allows for the two-way back and forth communication and feedback process you typically see in a coaching atmosphere.
+And because we have small classes, the personalized experience allows for the two-way back and forth communication and feedback process you typically see in a coaching atmosphere.

 When it comes to our programs, we often preach balance—from balancing screen time and life, to balancing indoor tech learning experiences with outdoor activities and fresh air.

 So, this is just another example—for students to get the most out of their learning experiences, teaching needs to be balanced with coaching, and vice versa.
 Every student can learn; it’s just that everyone learns differently.
 Some may need more teaching, others more coaching, etc.